kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

     same node to selectively handle or bypass preparation.
-  - **Lack of Explicit Intent**: It hides the logical nature of the resource behind a dummy driver, making debugging and cluster observation more difficult compared to an explicit `SkipNodePrepare` field in the `ResourceSlice`.
+  - **Lack of Explicit Intent**: It hides the logical nature of the resource behind a dummy driver, making debugging and cluster observation more difficult compared to an explicit `SkipNodeOperations` field in the `ResourceSlice`.